Strata Management Duties and Responsibilities in Australia

 According to the Property, Stock and Business Agents Act 2002 (NSW), a strata manager is a person who, for some reward, carries out various owners’ corporation functions outlined in the Act.
 Strata managers are commonly confused with property managers.
 However, strata managers neither rent out nor sell properties.

-A strata manager, also called a body corporate manager, an owners’ corporation manager, or a strata managing agent is in charge of a group or block of properties that are jointly owned.
+A strata manager, also called a Body Corporate Manager, an owners’ corporation manager, or a strata managing agent, is in charge of a group or block of properties that are jointly owned.
 The manager ensures that the building is insured, compliant with local laws, and is being maintained, and ensures that the properties’ administration is up-to-date and accurate.
 To better understand the duties of a strata manager, we need to under what is “strata”.

 What is a Strata?